 My name is Sonia Mendez Garcia.
-Born and raised in California, but I have lived in Texas and since 1986, I call central New York my home.
+Born and raised in California.
+Lived in Houston, Texas, where my family owned a taqueria, during the 80’s.
+I call central New York my home.
 My parents Ramiro and Blanca were born in Monterrey, Mexico and raised a family of five girls and three boys.
 The kitchen was always a focal point in our house.
 Both of my parents cooked, but mom did most of the cooking, seven days a week.
-I learned the basics early on, but it was not until about seven years ago that I made it my goal to learn the recipes of my family, to continue the legacy of my parents.
+I learned the basics early on, it was in the 90’s that I made it my goal to learn the recipes of my family, to continue the legacy of my parents, Ramiro and Blanca.

 Technically, this is La Piñita en La Cocina, ha, ha, ha!
 I used to hide under the sink in the kitchen and play hide and seek with my Dad.
 He used to tell me this story all the time.
 He would ask in Spanish, “Donde esta la piñita?”
 (Where is the piñita).
 He said I would just get this big grin on my face thinking he could not see me….I loved those stories from my Dad .

 I am at the bottom left….with the fly away hair!

 The name La Piña en la Cocina came from my childhood name. my Dad, Ramiro, had nicknames for all of his kids.
 Mine was “la piñita” or little pineapple.
 When I was a toddler, my hair was very light brown and would stick straight up and out all over the place, LOl!
 So for my whole life I was and still known as la piñita or la piña, ha ha…all grown up.